 March 3 and 4 the search continue, and March 5 the probes discovered the body of Slobodin.
 Slobodin's body was found in a place where systematic search was not performed before.
 Slobodin body was found under a 12-15 cm layer of snow by

 Karelin and soldiers from Lieutenant Potapov group.
 The body was lying face down, head in the direction of the tent, the left hand was folded to the side, while the right hand is clenched in a fist and is brought to the chest.
 Right foot is bent to the abdomen, felt boot on the foot.
 Second boot is absent.
-On the body there was black sweater, warm underwear, checked shirt, ski pants, a few pairs of socks, ski cap on the head.
+On the body there was black sweater, warm underwear, checkered shirt, ski pants, a few pairs of socks, ski cap on the head.
 The body was in the middle between Dyatlov and Kolmogorova, more precisely - 150 m from Kolmogorova and 180 m from Dyatlov.

 All the bodies were found on a straight line between the cedar and the tent, at a certain angle to the ravine.
 The search continued until March 8, when I flew back to Ivdel to report the results to the commission.